AzureCosmosDB/scenario-based-labs/Retail/Demo step-by-step - Cosmos DB scenario-based demo - Retail.md

 Duration: 60 minutes

-Synopsis: In this exercise you will TODO
+Synopsis: In this exercise you will do the necessary setup items that could not be done in the deployment scripts.

 ### Task 1: Setup Stream Analytics